 Alongside the AS/A Level and BTEC Level 3 courses we will offer a small number of Level 2 courses for pupils who have not achieved the grades needed to access a Level 3 course but would like to continue at Our Lady's Sixth Form.
 These courses will be decided on following the GCSE results day depending on the requirements of the students.
-Guaranteed to be running will be Maths, English, Level 2 Travel and Tourism and the Level 1 BTEC Home Cooking Skills enrichment course.
+Guaranteed to be running will be Maths, English and Level 2 Travel and Tourism.